What to Bring

 All swimmers will need to provide their own training equipment for all lessons, classes and squads.

-If you need to purchase these items you can get them from online swim suppliers such as Aqua Shop or at Swimmer’s World located at HBF Stadium.
+If you need to purchase these items you can get them swim suppliers such as Swimtek in North Perth or The Swim Shop in Floreat.

 A few tips when purchasing your equipment: